What are some domains that publish BIMI records?

 Deep-scan SPF, DKIM & DMARC records for email deliverability and security issues.

-If a domain has a BIMI TXT record but relaxed or missing DMARC, I still keep it in the test set, but I classify it differently.
-It is useful for parser tests, less useful for display-readiness tests.
+If a domain has a BIMI TXT record but missing or partial DMARC enforcement, keep it in the test set but classify it differently.
+It is useful for parser tests and less useful for display-readiness tests.
 That distinction avoids a common mistake: blaming the BIMI SVG when the real issue is DMARC policy.

 DMARC policy readiness for BIMI